The ‘Rape Melania’ Sign Hoax of Jack Posobiec

 — Jack Posobiec (@JackPosobiec) September 16, 2016

-Jack has over 65,000 followers on Twitter, where his bio describes him as “Fmr CBS News.”
-The vaguery in that description is apparently to obscure the fact that the job it’s referring to was a 14-month stint as Promotions Assistant for WPHT 1210 AM, a Philadelphia conservative talk radio station.
+As of January 2017, Jack had over 65,000 followers on Twitter, where his bio described him as “Fmr CBS News.”
+The vaguery in that description was apparently to obscure the fact that the job it’s referring to was a 14-month stint as Promotions Assistant for WPHT 1210 AM, a Philadelphia conservative talk radio station.
 But exaggerated credentials are the least of Jack’s offenses against honest discourse.

 Posobiec was directly and publicly involved in multiple viral hoaxes in the latter days of 2016, from Pizzagate to #DumpStarWars, including making dozens of Twitter posts accusing Hillary Clinton of being involved in a Satanic pedophile ring: